astroumd/lmtoy/README.md

       cd $LMTOY/examples
       make bench

 and it will print two lines starting with QAC_STATS that should agree!
-Another useful test is plotting:

-      make bench2

-This should produce three plots.

 In your own directory you can use the more general **lmtoy_reduce.sh** script